Abdou72/TextClassification_Test/README.md

   - config.json: est le fichier de configuration

+# Text Processing

-# Text processing to filter the noise from the raw text:
+ Text processing to filter the noise from the raw text:
-#     - All words are lowercase.
+     - All words are lowercase.
 E-mails, URLs and user handles are normalized,
-#     - Remove common, uninformative words that don't add meaning to the sentence,
+     - Remove common, uninformative words that don't add meaning to the sentence,
-#     - etc.
+     - etc.

 text_processor = TextPreProcessor (